 To be honest, I would be surprised if you have ever heard about Wähe.
-It is a flat cake typical for the Swiss and German cuisine.
-A Wähe is prepared basically with short pastry and a topping of either fruit, vegetables or of course cheese.
-Furthermore you add a mixture of milk (or cream) and eggs.
+It is a flat cake typical for Swiss and German cuisine.
+A Wähe is prepared basically with a short pastry and a topping of either fruit, vegetables or of course cheese.
+Furthermore, you add a mixture of milk (or cream) and eggs.
 The fruits or vegetables are baked together with the Wähe.

-or also known as "Züri Geschnetzeltes" is one of the best known and most popular Swiss specialities.
+or also known as "Züri Geschnetzeltes" is one of the best known and most popular Swiss specialties.

 Polenta is typically made from corn/maize grits and is very popular in the northern part of Italy and therefore also in the beautiful Ticino of Switzerland.
-In the old days it had been a poor people's meal and could also been made out of or enriched with millet, spelled or chickpea flour.
+In the old days, it had been a poor people's meal and could also be made out of or enriched with millet, spelled or chickpea flour.

 Something that can't be missed for a Swiss breakfast.
-Around hundred years ago, a doctor from Zurich named Maximilian Bircher-Benner (1867-1939) developed the Birchermüesli.
+Around a century ago, a doctor from Zurich named Maximilian Bircher-Benner (1867-1939) developed the Birchermüesli.
 The original recipe only contained apples, oatmeal, hazelnuts, water, lemon juice and sweetened condensed milk.
 As a convinced representative of a vegetarian raw food diet, the main ingredient for Bircher-Benner were the freshly grated apples with skin and core.
-Today you can all kind of fruits and / or cereal flakes.
+Today you can add all kinds of fruits and/or cereal flakes.